NYPD: 18-year-old killed in 2nd police-involved shooting overnight

 An 18-year-old man and a 63-year-old man were fatally shot in separate police involved shootings in Brooklyn overnight, police said.

-While on patrol, a plainclothes sergeant and two plainclothes officers saw a man fire a gun at a lounge on Atlantic Avenue, near Grand Avenue, in Crown Heights at about 3:30 a.m.
+While on patrol, a plainclothes sergeant and two plainclothes officers saw a man fire a gun at a lounge on Atlantic Avenue, near Grand Avenue, in Crown Heights around 3:30 a.m.
 Wednesday, NYPD Chief Terence Monahan said.

 The officers exited their vehicle and identified themselves to the man, identified as Joshua Martino, 18, of Brooklyn, Monahan said.